Skip to content | Accessibility Information

 Making Performance

 Making performance explores current contemporary devising strategies in order to facilitate the generation of new and innovative live performance.
-The unit focuses on ideas and practices drawn from current contemporary work in the field, including digital practices, scoring, economy, duration and repetition.
+The module focuses on ideas and practices drawn from current contemporary work in the field, including digital practices, scoring, economy, duration and repetition.

 Psychophysical Training

-Psychophysical Training is an intensive practice-based unit allowing students to interrogate strategies and principles underpinning physical and vocal training for the actor.
+Psychophysical Training is an intensive practice-based module allowing students to interrogate strategies and principles underpinning physical and vocal training for the actor.
 A range of different laboratory theatre traditions will be explored, with an emphasis on the pre-expressive principles of Theatre Anthropology and the extended vocal practice of the Roy Hart Theatre.

 Year 2 (MFA Full-Time)